kikofernandez/otp/system/doc/reference_manual/documentation.md

     "
     add(A, B) -> A + B.

 Will create the slogan `add(One, Two)`.
-This works for functions, types, opaques and callbacks.
+The slogan will be removed from the documentation string, so in the example above only the text `"Adds two numbers"` will be part of the documentation.
+This works for functions, types and callbacks.

 ## Links

-When writing documentation in Markdown links are automatically found in any inline code segment that looks like an MFA.
+When writing documentation in Markdown, links are automatically found in any inline code segment that looks like an MFA.
 For example:

     -doc "See `sub/2` for more details"